-When quarterly accounts by institutional sectors are compiled, in t+85 days, the increased information made available and the integration of the revised data carry on the first revision of the preliminary NA, which then includes the sequence of accounts, main aggregates and balances by institutional sector.
+When Quarterly National Accounts by Institutional Sectors are compiled, in t+85 days, the increased information made available and the integration of the revised data carry on the first revision of the preliminary version of National Accounts, which then includes the sequence of accounts, main aggregates and balances by institutional sector.

 2.2.
-Revisions due to the implementation of the new benchmark year 2016 of the Portuguese National Accounts
+Revisions related with the new benchmark year 2016 of the Portuguese National Accounts

 In September 2019, Statistics Portugal proceeded with the implementation of the benchmark year 2016 of the PNA.
-The implemented revisions resulted, on the one hand, from methodological changes, less relevant compared to the previous benchmark year change that reflected the adoption of the new ESA2010 in replacement of ESA95, and, on the other hand, from the introduction of new data sources, namely from Balance of Payments (BoP), which enables a more accurate representation of the real economic situation of the country.
+The implemented revisions resulted, on the one hand, from the methodological changes, less relevant, when compared to the previous benchmark year change, that reflected the adoption of the new ESA2010 in replacement of ESA95, and, on the other hand, from the introduction of new data series, namely from Balance of Payments (BoP), which enables a more accurate representation of the real economic situation of the country.